Supply chain process: Where does your supply chain begin and end?

 Q. What is the main goal of an efficient supply chain?

-A. To get the customers what they want, when they want it, at least cost.
+A. To get the customers what they want, when they want it, at the least possible cost.

 If a company fails to focus fully on the consumer or end-user its ability to surviveis severely at risk.

-Sourcing is an early activity in the supply chain but demand planning comes first.
+Sourcing is an early activity in the supply chain but demand planning comes first in the supply chain process.
 By sharing projected requirements with your suppliers you can assist them to manage their own sourcing process and their inventory.
 Any forecasts that you supply them may not be cast in stone but they help to take the guesswork out of your order process.
 Your Tier 2 suppliers, i.e. your supplier’s suppliers, are the ones that provide the items and services needed to fulfil your orders.
 What products do they supply, what are their costs and what are their lead times?

 The automotive industry is particularly good at this.
 Modern vehicles are made up of more than 30 000 component parts.
 Most leading vehicle manufacturers have a close grip on their Tier 2 suppliers: the parts suppliers for engines and equipment and computer software and hardware needed to make them run.